This blog post is for those using or considering a converted washing machine as greens spinner.

 Option 2 – A Commercial Machine

-The second option we have explored is a commercial washing machine.
+The second option we have explored is a high end washing machine.
 These machines are made for the commercial market and are generally benefit from a more robust design.
 They really are the “cat’s meow” when it comes to washer conversions.
 They come with a price premium, but it is likely well worth it considering the benefits.
 The model we reviewed is the Speed Queen TC5.
 These are not found in the typical box stores but, rather, in appliance stores.
-These machines are in the $900-1,000 price range.
+These machines are in the $900-1,300 price range.
 Other commercial washer models from various manufacturers like Whirlpool etc. are available, but their build and features have not been evaluated by us yet.

 There are several benefits that the higher end washer gains you that we think is worth the extra cost.
 Everything from the ease of modification, quality of the machine components, hygienic design of the final build and daily ease of use.

 Ease of Modification – These washers are designed and built with clear attention to detail.
 Parts are designed to be easily removed or replaced and not designed cheaply as a use-and-replace appliance.

 Low Attachment Point Agitator – This brand of washer DOES have an agitator up the center, however the way it connects to the drive shaft is low enough in the drum so it doesn’t interfere with using a basket insert.

 Direct Fit Baskets – The drum is the right diameter to fit orange harvest baskets without bumpers or spacers to secure the load.

 Quieter Operation – This machine has a bottom-mounted design (supported from a base on the floor) rather than chassis mounted (hung from the side panels).
 This keeps the load in better balance reducing excess vibration, noise and stress on the components.
 It also allows the top to be more open and reduces sharp edges and harborage points.

 Improved Electronics – The wiring harness uses a higher gauge wire and is easy to dissemble to wire to a timer switch.